-Given the varying levels of capacity, the potential for expensive appeals and the concern that the proposed use of the planning tools may not be defensible, the SPC decided to switch to using prescribed instruments to prohibit future waste disposal sites (Policies R.5.1, R.5.3, A.5.1, A.5.3, C.5.1 and C.5.3).
-However, while most waste disposal sites are subject to approval by the MOECC through Environmental Compliance Approvals, there are some circumstances where they are not.
-Policies R.5.2, A.5.2 and C.5.2 were therefore written to capture those future waste disposal sites which do not need an ECA, and prohibit them through Section 57 Prohibition instead.
+Given the varying levels of capacity, the potential for expensive appeals and the concern that the proposed use of the planning tools may not be defensible, the SPC decided to switch to using prescribed instruments to prohibit future waste disposal sites (Policies RAC.5.1 and RAC.5.3,).
+However, while most waste disposal sites are subject to approval by the MECP through Environmental Compliance Approvals, there are some circumstances where they are not.
+Policy RAC.5.2 was therefore written to capture those future waste disposal sites which do not need an ECA, and prohibit them through Section 57 Prohibition instead.